ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 # How to: Swap tokens

-Tired of searching for an exchange that lists your favorite tokens?
+Tired of searching for an exchange that lists all your favorite tokens?
 You can swap most of the tokens using decentralized exchanges.

 A token swap involves the exchange of two different assets that exist on the Ethereum network, for example swapping ETH for DAI (an ERC-20 token).
 The process is very fast and cheap.
 You will need to have a crypto wallet to swap tokens.